-The ACS-PRI/BRI server card offers users the ability to effectively terminate and manage both dedicated and switched carrier services in a single system.
+The ACS-PRI/BRI server card (881162) uses 651xx firmware and offers users the ability to effectively terminate and manage both dedicated and switched carrier services in a single system.
 This capability allows users to pick the most cost-effective services for both permanent connections (e.g., LAN-to-WAN) and periodic connections (e.g., video conferencing).
 In addition it also enables originating and receiving calls to BRI cards.

-Three specific features enable the system to use ACS-PRI/BRI services, and are therefore covered in this chapter.
+Three specific features enable the system to use ACS-PRI/BRI services, and are covered in this chapter.
 These features are: